cgrace0044/stillorgan-tennis/README.md

 ### Membership Page

-- The membership page contains a form requesting the users' firstname, lastname and email address.
+- The membership page contains a form requesting the users' fullname and email address.
 It also asks which membership type the user is interested in via checkboxes.
 - The form is centered on the page and appears slightly bigger on larger screens.
+- The form is surrounded by a neat gold border.
 - The submit button changes from white to green when the form is submitted.
+The text on the button changes from black to white when clicked.

 ![Membership page](docs/readme-images/membership-page.webp)